gita03Annas/bikedataset/README.md

 # bikedataset

-# Bike Rentals - Final Project Data Analytics
+# Bike Rentals

-This is a final project from Dicoding in the "Belajar Analisis Data Dengan Python" course to make analysis and create a dashboard from the bike sharing dataset.
-In the notebook file, I attached the way I did the analysis from Data Wrangling, Exploratory Data Analysis, and Data Visualization..
+Final project "Belajar Analisis Data Dengan Python" course is to make analysis and create a dashboard from the bike sharing dataset.
+In the notebook file, I attached the way I did the analysis from Data Wrangling, Exploratory Data Analysis, and Data Visualization.

 ## 1. Project work cycle
 1. Data Wrangling: